 But the Rogue’s still a contender on the merits – including the strongest performance for the dollar (more on this below).
 It’s also got some things going for it you can’t get in other vehicles of this type for any money – such as an available 360-degree bird’s-eye-view camera system.
 And there’s less in the way of suffocating “safety” gewgaws like the annoying belt-minder buzzer that virtually every new vehicle – other than Nissan vehicles – now comes with.

 So, take a look.
 It may not be the only genuinely sporty compact crossover on the market anymore.
 But it’s still one of the best you’ll find for under $22k to start.

 WHAT IT IS

-The Rogue is a medium-small crossover wagon with two rows of seats that can handle up to five people.
-It looks like a down-sized Murano but shares much of its mechanical underthings with the Sentra – including its engine.
+The Rogue is a sportier-than-most compact crossover that looks a lot like a scaled-down Murano, its bigger brother in Nissan’s model lineup – but which shares much of its mechanical underthings with the Sentra sedan – including its engine.